composewell/streamly/dev/MAINTAINING.md

             * Run packcheck on the uploaded package.
 To get the latest uploaded version from hackage, run `cabal unpack <package-name>`.
 You might have to run `cabal update`.
+        * Create a git tag corresponding to the release where X.Y.Z is the new package version (`git tag vX.Y.Z && git push -f origin vX.Y.Z`).
         * Add to stackage (`build-constraints.yaml` in Stackage repo) if needed
         * Optionally upload `package-X.Y.Z-sdist.tar.gz` to github release page
             * Update release contributors on github release page